TVATDCI/weather-CLI/README.md

 - The current date is fetched using the `Date` object.
 - The port is read from `.env` or defaults to `3000`.

+### 3. Display Additional Weather Details

+- The program now displays additional weather details such as humidity, wind speed, and pressure.

 ---